spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/atoms/link/README.md

 # link (atom)

-Create a simple link element that enables visitors to click through to another web page (or other URL).
+Creates a simple link element that enables visitors to click through to another web page (or another URL).